fsharp/fsharp.org/guides/engineering/index.md

 ---
 layout: default
-title: F# Core Engineering Guide | The F# Software Foundation
+title: F# Engineering Guide | The F# Software Foundation
-headline: F# Core Engineering Guide
+headline: F# Engineering Guide
 ---

-F# is developed as a collaboration:
+F# is developed as a collaboration between:

 * [The F# Open Engineering Group](http://fsharp.github.io/)
   manages the cross-platform and open-source [F# Compiler and Components repositories](http://github.com/fsharp] and